weecology/lab-manual/Code-style-guide.md

 ## Modularize

 * Break code into chunks corresponding to contained tasks
-* Whenever possible write code into functions, even if the function isn't called repeatedly.
+* Whenever possible write code into functions, even if the function isn't called repeatedly

 ## Loops